mfadrigo/oc-positivity-plus/README.md

 ## Data
 The data for these investigations came from Orange County Public Health Department and may be available upon request.
-Estimates for zipcode level variable such as median income are available under the "data" folder.
+Estimates for zip code level variable such as median income are available under the "data" folder.
 All fitted models for testing positive investigation are available under "analysis/testing-positive-regression-results" folder.